 10. Be honest, transparent and accountable.

 Every business leader should be honest and transparent with their team, and always take accountability for their actions.
 Being an honest, transparent and accountable leader requires humility.
 Humble leadership means you must be willing to admit your failures and mistakes, and be willing to listen to your customers and employees with an open mind.
-These qualities facilitate trust between management and employees.
-This is especially important during times of uncertainty.
+These qualities facilitate trust between management and employees, which is especially important during times of uncertainty.

-"While turbulent times can clearly affect every industry for better or worse, you need to be able to give employees notice and be transparent with your plans so that everyone is aligned on your vision," said Snow.
+“While turbulent times can clearly affect every industry for better or worse, you need to be able to give employees notice and be transparent with your plans so that everyone is aligned on your vision,” Snow said.

 How to write leadership development goals

 Not everyone has the same strengths and weaknesses, so leadership goals need to be specific and customized to each leader.
 Use this simple process to help you create and track progress on your leadership development goals.

 - Identify your strengths and weaknesses.
 When writing leadership development goals, start by objectively identifying your strengths and weaknesses as a leader.
 If you are having a hard time seeing your weaknesses, consider seeking feedback from a trusted advisor, your team or a leadership assessment tool.

 - Choose an area to improve.
 Choose a weakness (or multiple weaknesses) you want to improve.
-Focus on just one or two at a time; trying to improve too many areas at once may become overwhelming, causing you to lose focus.
+Focus on just one or two at a time; trying to improve too many areas at once may become overwhelming and cause you to lose focus.

 - Track your progress.
-The goals can be for the long or short term, and you can have multiple ways to achieve them.
-However, if you have long-term goals, it can be helpful to break them down into smaller short-term objectives that can be tracked weekly.
+The goals can be long-term, short-term, or both, and you can use multiple strategies to achieve them.
+However, it can be helpful to break long-term goals down into smaller short-term objectives that can be tracked weekly.

 Importance of strong leadership

 Your organization’s leadership defines company culture and employee expectations.
-Employees look to business leaders to determine how they should behave, so the effect of your organization's actions (good or bad) will be emulated throughout the company.
+Employees look to business leaders to determine how they should behave, so the effect of your organization’s actions (good or bad) will be emulated throughout the company.